starbase-test/graph-sentry-test/docs/jupiterone.md

 ## Requirements

-TODO: Awaiting final completion of this section out later once the final method of authentication has been fully implemented.
-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- Sentry supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
-- JupiterOne requires a REST API key.
-You need permission to create a user in Sentry that will be used to obtain the API key.
+- JupiterOne requires an Auth Token.
+You need sufficient access in Sentry to create an Auth Token with the following scopes:
+  - member:read
+  - org:read
+  - project:read
+  - team:read
 - You must have permission in JupiterOne to install new integrations.

 ## Support